giantswarm/docs/src/content/guides/fine-tuning-upgrade-distruption-on-aws/index.md

 Giant Swarm release `12.7.0` allows a configuration of [AWS CloudFormation UpdatePolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) parameters to have better control over the updates of a tenant cluster.
 This feature is currently in an `alpha` state.

-The configurion is done via nnotations on `AWSCluster` or `AWSMachineDeployment`.
+The configuration is done via annotations on `AWSCluster` or `AWSMachineDeployment`.
 They can be added either at creation time or they can be added on already created CRs.

 ## Max Batch Size